Shajapur: Culture and Heritage

 Kans Vadotsav, celebrated in Shajapur, Madhya Pradesh, is a traditional festival with deep religious and historical significance.
 Observed annually on Dashmi night, it has been a part of the local culture for over 150 years.

 Economy

 The economy of Shajapur is mainly dependent on agriculture.
 Being located in the Kali Sindh basin, the land here is fertile.
 Wheat and soybean are the primary crops grown, with onion and garlic also being major products in the region.

 Maksi is a key industrial area in Shajapur, hosting many small and large industries that provide employment.
-Notable industries include Maksi's Dabar Plant and Shujalpur's Adani Wilmar Plant, along with various food processing plants.
+Notable industries include Maksi's Dabur Plant and Shujalpur's Adani Wilmar Plant, along with various food processing plants.
 Additionally, there are some windmills and solar plants in the region.

 Madhya Pradesh I Solar Park in the Shajapur district is a 200 megawatt (MWDC) photovoltaic power station, which is under construction.